Edmonds College Logo

 7. Describe methods that will ensure cultural humility and equity in managing volunteers in a diverse community.

 The purpose of this course is to enable students to understand and think critically about disaster recovery operations in the profession of emergency management.
 Students will utilize problem-based learning by analyzing actual disaster events and applying the theories, principals, and practice of disaster recovery.
 In addition, students will learn about the issues faced by the whole community and how to address access and functional needs in disaster recovery.
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 240.

 Course Level Objectives